18 christmas destinations in Europe

 Nuremberg is my fourth proposal within Germany.
 It shows that the German country is the clear winner in terms of Christmas spirit, right?
 In this city you will find one of the best Christmas markets in Europe.
 In it you will find more than 200 stalls where you can buy craft products, Christmas items, mulled wine, gingerbread, sausages, caramelized almonds, etc.

-16. Reykjavík (Iceland), spend Christmas surrounded by Aurora Borealis
+16. Reykjavik (Iceland), spend Christmas surrounded by the Northern Lights

 17. Tallinn (Estonia), one of the most charming Christmas destinations in Europe